gaehlerm/SoftwareEngineering/README.md

 Now the `heater_state` can be either `on` or `off`.
 This is much more intuitive to read.

-Once one found this solution, it looks so natural.
+Once you found this solution, it looks so natural.
 This code is much more readable than the encoded string.
 It is definitely worth the extra effort required to write this struct and enum.
 The code has now become significantly longer, but remember: we always code for readability, not for the fewest lines of code.

-The code utilizing this dataclass is very straightforward.
+The code utilizing this dataclass, including the unit tests, is very straightforward.
 Opposite of the string solution, there is no need for logic, comparison, or anything similar.
 It is simply obvious how to use it.

 ```py
 if water_state.high_temp_alert == State.on: